 Jordan is strategically positioned at the crossroads of the MENA region, close to Europe Asia, and Africa.
-The Hashemite Kingdom of Jordan is only one of two Arab countries to have signed a peaces agreement with Israel and is the only Arab country to sign a Free Trade Agreement with the United States, penned in 2001.
+The Hashemite Kingdom of Jordan is only one of two Arab countries to have signed a peaces agreement with Israel and is the first Arab country to sign a Free Trade Agreement with the United States, penned in 2001.
 The U.S.-Jordan Free Trade Agreement, which came into full effect in 2010, continues to create advantages for U.S. exporters for high-quality products at more attractive prices, as tariff barriers on the majority of goods traded between the United States and Jordan were eliminated.
 Because of the FTA there has been a surge in bi-lateral trade increasing 600 percent over the past ten years.

 Jordan remains a tourist destination in the Middle East with a moderate climate and historical sites such as the Dead Sea, Petra, and Wadi Rum.